HadrienG2/triple-buffer/README.md

   be slowed down by cache contention, but no deadlock, livelock, or thread scheduling induced slowdown is possible.
 - Allows the producer and consumer to work simultaneously
-- Uses a lot more memory (3x payload + 4 integers vs 1x payload + 1 bool)
+- Uses a lot more memory (3x payload + 3x bytes vs 1x payload + 1 bool)
 - Does not allow in-place updates, as the producer and consumer do not access the same memory location
 - Should be slower if updates are rare and in-place updates are much more